easy-pwa/easy-pwa-js/README.md

 ## Features
 * Manage PWA features easily
+* Each browser shows a specific helper to help people to install your app.
 * Manage Push Notifications easily.
-* A specific helper is showed for each browser to help people to install your app.

 ## Example